Course Objectives (1 CE Credit)

 - Dawson PE.
 Functional Occlusion: From TMJ to Smile Design.
 St. Louis: Mosby; 2007.

 - Misch CE, Bidez MW.
 Occlusion and crestal bone resorption: etiology and treatment planning strategies for implants.
-In: McNeil C, editor.
+In: McNeil C, ed.
 Science and Practice of Occlusion.
 Chicago: Quintessence; 1997.